farzeennimran/Apriori-algorithm/README.md

 ## Explanation of the Code

-## Installation
+1) Installation
    To get started, we need to install the necessary libraries

-## Data Preparation
+2) Data Preparation
    We begin by loading and preprocessing the dataset

-## Data Transformation
+3) Data Transformation
    We convert the dataset into a suitable format for association rule mining

-## One-Hot Encoding
+4) One-Hot Encoding
    One-hot encoding is applied to convert categorical data into a binary matrix:

-## Generating and Analyzing Association Rules
+5) Generating and Analyzing Association Rules
+   We experiment with different support and confidence thresholds to find strong rules:

-## Interest Measure
+6) Interest Measure
    We calculate the interest measure, i.e, confidence and lift to rank rules based on their interestingness

 ## Conclusion